 Learn about Oxnard's Great location, friendly accommodations, white sandy beaches, outdoor adventure, downtown attractions, award-winning festivals and the Channel Islands National Park -- just 11 miles offshore!

 What more could you want in a vacation spot?

 Oxnard is steeped in a rich California history.
 Visit the Henry T. Oxnard National Historic District and Heritage Square for a peek into early-20th century homes.
 Steel magnate and philanthropist Andrew Carnegie was one of the first to recognize the value of our city when in 1906 he donated money to build a city library.
-The library is now the Carnegie Art Museum, brimming with fine 20th century California art.
+The library is now the Carnegie Art Museum.
+The library is brimming with fine 20th century California art.

-It was over a century ago that Hollywood cinematographers and location scouts discovered Oxnard's breathtaking beaches.
-In fact, it was in 1921 that Paramount Studios found Oxnard's sprawling coastline to be the perfect stand-in for the Egyptian desert, prompting it to film Rudolph Valentino's The Sheik here.
+About a century ago Hollywood cinematographers and location scouts were attracted by the beauty of Oxnard's breathtaking beaches.
+In fact, it was in 1921 that Paramount Studios found Oxnard's sprawling coastline to be the perfect stand-in for the Egyptian desert.
+One of the most notable motion pictures of it's time, Rudolph Valentino's The Sheik was filmed here.
 Other Hollywood studios and stars were soon to follow.
-Clark Gable bought a home here.
-Charlie Chaplin headed to Oxnard when he needed a respite and John Wayne made fishing his sport while vacationing in Oxnard.
+Clark Gable bought a home in Oxnard.
+Charlie Chaplin headed to Oxnard when he needed a respite from his busy schedule.
+Most notably John Wayne made fishing his sport while vacationing in Oxnard.